 You’ve probably heard the rule of thumb that you should only drink white wine with fish.
 However, there are a few reds that will pair well with sushi and seafood dishes.

 The reason the rule states that fish only pairs well with white wine is because fish has a lighter taste.
-Foods that are lighter do better with a white wine, since they are more delicate and less robust than reds.
+Lighter foods do better with white wine since they are more delicate and less robust than reds.

 Champagne is a favorite that pairs great with sushi.
 If you aren’t celebrating a special occasion and don’t want to spring for a higher-end bottle of bubbly, a dry prosecco is an excellent alternative.
 Dry proseccos and champagnes will enhance any seafood dish.

 It’s All About Simplicity